 To determine that rate, an asset sufficiency test included an assumed 7.5 percent long-term discount rate to determine funding liabilities for calculating future contribution rate requirements.
 (All plans use 7.5 percent except LEOFF 2, which has assumed 7.4 percent).
 Consistent with the long-term expected rate of return, a 7.4 percent future investment rate of return on invested assets was assumed for the test.
-Contributions from plan members and employers are assumed to continue being made at contractually required rates (including PERS 2/3 employers, whose rates include a component for the PERS 1 plan liabilities).
+Contributions from plan members and employers are assumed to continue being made at contractually required rates (including PERS 2/3, PSERS 2, SERS 2/3, and TRS 2/3 employers, whose rates include a component for the PERS 1, and TRS 1 plan liabilities).
 Based on these assumptions, the pension plans' fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return of 7.4 percent was used to determine the total liability.

 Long-term expected rate of return - The long-term expected rate of return on the DRS pension plan investments of 7.4 percent was determined using a building-block-method.
-In selecting this assumption, the Office of the State Actuary (OSA) reviewed the historical experience data, considered the historical conditions that produced past annual investment returns, and considered capital market assumptions and simulated expected investment returns provided by the Washington State Investment Board (WSIB).
+In selecting this assumption, the OSA reviewed the historical experience data, considered the historical conditions that produced past annual investment returns, and considered capital market assumptions and simulated expected investment returns provided by the Washington State Investment Board (WSIB).
 The WSIB uses the capital market assumptions and their target asset allocation to simulate future investment returns over various time horizons.